-Download a PDF of the Fact sheet: Safety and quality guidelines for privately practising midwives - January 2017 (51.1 KB,PDF)
+Download a PDF of the Fact sheet: Safety and quality guidelines for privately practicing midwives (51.4 KB,PDF)

 The Nursing and Midwifery Board of Australia (NMBA) carries out functions as set by the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
 The NMBA regulates the practice of nursing and midwifery in Australia, and one of its key roles is to protect the public.
 The NMBA does this by developing registration standards, professional codes, guidelines and standards for practice which together establish the requirements for the professional and safe practice of nurses and midwives in Australia.